What Happens to a Joint Account When One of the Owners Dies?

 An estate tax is a percentage payable on the value of the decedent's overall estate, and it's normally payable by the estate.
 An inheritance tax is levied only against a specific gift or bequest, and it's payable by the person who receives the asset, not the estate.
 Some decedents leave instructions that their estates should pay any inheritance taxes due, however, to take the burden off the beneficiary.

 The good news is that there's no inheritance tax at the federal level, and only a few states impose an inheritance tax.
 The laws of the state where the account owner died would dictate whether you would be required to pay an inheritance tax on the account.

 Inheritance tax rates typically depend on how closely you were related to the decedent.
 Spouses typically inherit tax-free.
 Immediate kin pay a reduced percentage, so you would owe less if the account's co-owner was your parent.
 Unrelated beneficiaries pay the highest rates.

 Do You Have to Pay Any of the Joint Owner's Final Bills?

 The answer to this question is a resounding no. The decedent's probate estate is responsible for paying off his final bills and debts.
 An account with rights of survivorship bypasses the probate estate and moves directly to the surviving account holder, so the money never becomes available to the estate to pay the decedent's final bills and expenses.

-The only exception is if the account co-owner also happened to co-sign on one or more of these debts.
-In this case, consumer law trumps estate law.
 You would be responsible for paying off those particular debts because you agreed to do so when you and the decedent took them on.
 The same would be the case if your co-owner lived but simply stopped paying on those accounts.
 Liability for the debts would automatically shift to you.